 4. Therefore reason is the "highest" thing in our world.

 5. Something would be God if it were...

 6. There is something like that, Truth i.e. Numbers and Wisdom

 B. Clearly not part of physical world (We know it will be the case tomorrow, Idea of unity, mathematical rules that hold for infinite number system....)

-C. Recognize don't change over time
+C. Recognize that Numbers and Wisdom do not change over time

 7. And this Truth is the SOURCE of our world.

 B. Form depends on number.